Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 There are also a few pitfalls to avoid when you hike in a group.

-Use these resources to make the most of your shared time on a hike with your favorite folks (a.k.a trail buddies).
+Use these resources to make the most of your shared time on a hike with your favorite folks (a.k.a trail buddies), and skip the drama which group hiking has been known to create.

 "You drive to the trailhead, I'll buy dinner on the way home", or how to share the logistics and expense of hiking with a hiking friend.